glennmatlin/FIFE_manuscript/iff/main.typ

 )

 #show: neurips2025.with(
-  title: [IFF: Instruction Following for Finance],
+  title: [FIFE: A Comprehensive Benchmark for Financial Instruction-Following in Large Language Models],
   authors: (authors, affls),
-  keywords: ("Large Language Models", "Instruction Following", "Natural Language Processing", "Benchmarking", "Finance"),
+  keywords: ("Large Language Models", "Instruction Following", "Benchmark", "Finance", "Financial NLP"),
   abstract: [
     Large Language Models (LLMs) have demonstrated impressive abilities to follow human instructions, yet their effectiveness in specialized domains like finance remains under-explored.
 In this high-stakes domain, where precision, compliance, and domain-specific knowledge are paramount, the reliable execution of complex instructions is critical.
 This paper introduces the Financial Instruction-Following Evaluation (FIFE) benchmark, a comprehensive framework designed to systematically assess the instruction-following capabilities of LLMs in the financial sector.
 FIFE integrates two key evaluation approaches: a suite of over 50 holistic, multi-step financial tasks spanning classification, extraction, question answering, and summarization; and a set of over 40 verifiable instruction types with automated checks for strict and loose compliance.
 Using this dual framework, we evaluate a wide range of proprietary (GPT-4, Claude 2, Gemini) and open-source (LLaMA-2, BloombergGPT) models in a zero-shot setting.
 Our key findings reveal that: (1) Top-tier proprietary models like GPT-4 achieve the highest accuracy, outperforming the best open-source models by a significant margin, yet still do not achieve perfect compliance.
 (2) All models, including the most advanced ones, struggle with tasks requiring multi-step numerical reasoning and strict adherence to complex constraints.
 (3) Domain-specific pre-training provides a performance boost but does not close the gap with larger, general-purpose models that have undergone extensive instruction tuning.
 We release the FIFE benchmark to facilitate further research into developing more reliable and aligned LLMs for the financial domain.
   ],
   bibliography: bibliography("zotero.bib"),
   bibliography-opts: (title: none, full: true),  // Only for example paper.